plotdevice/plotdevice/README.md

 script invoking the `plotdevice` tool).
 To install the module and command line tool use `python3 setup.py install`

-Easier still, you can install the module directly from PyPI with a simple `pip3 install plotdevice`
+Easier still, you can install the module directly from PyPI with a simple `pip3 install plotdevice`.
+It's a good idea to install the `wheel` module first since it greatly speeds up installation of the PyObjC libraries PlotDevice depends on.

 #### Alternative Python Interpreters